Building a QA team - Part 2

 Ensure that historically under-represented sections of society have a place in the team.
 Actively listen to those people.
 Learn from their experiences.
 Teams thrive when individual experiences are represented.
 This will have a marked effect on the approach to the QA effort.

 I like to repeat this simple statement “I will miss things, don't be reluctant to point this out” This is not a throwaway attitude to adopt, one sure-fire way to destroy trust from the team members is to cut-and-run when mistakes cost a release or a critical defect makes it through to production.
+The priority here is to learn from each and every mistake.

 Awareness of bias